 The Bhai Sahiba is responsible to advise Sikh Dharma on religious matters and promote good relations with the global community.

-Bibiji has authored a number of books on Sikh educational principals that are used throughout the world, including Living Reality, a question and answer book for Sikh youth, and the Siri Guru Granth Sahib Blessing, an intricate and esoteric description of the rags (musical scales), poetry, and architectural design of the Siri Guru Granth Sahib, the sacred body of Sikh scripture, hymns, and holy verse.
-Bibiji is sought as a public speaker, lecturer, and teacher at hundreds of seminars worldwide.
+Bibiji has authored a number of books on Sikh educational principals that are used throughout the world, including Living Reality, a question and answer book for Sikh youth, and the Siri Guru Granth Sahib Darshan, an intricate and esoteric description of the rags (musical scales), poetry, and architectural design of the Siri Guru Granth Sahib, the sacred body of Sikh scripture, hymns, and holy verse. she is also the author of the newly published Mantra book, Create Inner Peace, Taste of India Volume 1&2, Stories to Win the World, Psyche of the Soul, Psyche of the Golden Shield) and co-author of Victory and Virtue.
+Bibiji is sought as a public speaker, lecturer and teacher at many seminars worldwide.

 For more than twenty five years he has been coordinating the annual Southern California Baisakhi celebration, which brings together more than 20 Gurdwaras and 15,000 attendees including many local, state and national political dignitaries.

 He and his wife, Siri Bhrosa Kaur Khalsa, reside in Los Angeles and have 2 children and 3 granddaughters.

 SatSundri Kaur Khalsa, became a Sikh Dharma minister mid-70s, and is a certified Kundalini Yoga Teacher.
 She brings professional skills and love of the Guru into all her endeavors, and especially enjoys serving and living amongst the Sadh Sangat.
 SatSundri’s family is blessed by her adult son and daughter who spent their early years in school in India, and a beautiful grand-daughter; in addition, she enjoys all of our beautiful Khalsa children.